 We took a taxi from the airport to Negombo for 1,500 rupees (around US$10).
 We didn’t want to mess around with local transport, since we were arriving after dark and wanted to check in to our hotel at a reasonable time.
 If we had arrived earlier in the day, we would have taken a bus and found the hotel ourselves.

 Ceylonica Beach Hotel Negombo

 We stayed at the Ceylonica Beach Hotel for one night (it was early February).
 We booked ahead ($25) as it was our first night in Sri Lanka and we were arriving late.

 The room they gave us was in a very pleasant green garden area right next to the beach.
 The rooms were arranged in a sort of motel complex next to the main reception building.

 The staff were friendly and the breakfast (included in the price) was fine.
-Like most places we stayed in Sri Lanka, they had wifi in the main building and a mosquito net in the room.
+Like most of the other places we stayed in Sri Lanka, they had WIFI in the main building and a mosquito net in the room.
 Our room was basic with attached bathroom.

-All in all, the the Ceylonica Beach Hotel is fine for one night if arriving or leaving Sri Lanka.
+All in all, the Ceylonica Beach Hotel is fine for one night on your way in (or out) of Sri Lanka.